artbrock/holochain_docs/App-Testing.md

     - scenario.myScenario.2
       - etc...

+### Single-node tests
-To run all the stand-alone tests (my_app/test/*.json), use this command:
+Assuming your current working directory is `my_app` you can run all the single-node tests (test/*.json) with this command:

     ```bash
-    hc clone -force my_app my_app  && hc test my_app`
+    hc clone -force . my_app  && hc test my_app
     ```
-Note that all the test files with a .json extension in the test directory are automatically discovered and run.
+This command overwrites my_app in your .holochain directory with a new copy of your app, and then finds all the `.json` extension files in the top level of the `test` directory and runs them in a random order.

+### Muilt-node tests (scenarios)

-Multi-node tests are created creating scenario (represented by a subdirectory in the `test` directory) with a number of roles, where each role represents one node in the multi-node test, and is defined by a test file in the scenario sub-directory.
+Multi-node tests are can be though of as a scenario with a number of roles, where each role represents one node in the multi-node test, and is defined by a test file in the scenario sub-directory.

-To run the complete a mulit-node test of a particular scenario, use this command:
+To run a mulit-node scenario test, use this command:

     ```bash
     holochain.app.testScenario <your-scenario-directory-name-here>
     ```

-## Multi-node testing, how to construct a scenario

 [Video showing tests being run](https://youtu.be/K1GPYY4imt0) (doesn't open new tab, maybe ctrl-click or w/e)